 - Agree to the loan terms and release your asset(s) for safe storage.

 Borro will then transfer your loan funds to your account.
 While this isn’t the quickest way to apply for a loan, it does provide you with access to assistance during all stages of the appraisal and lending process.

 I got the loan!
 Now what?

-For cash advances, Borro Private Finance charges you a holding fee for your item and takes up to a 30% commission on the sale of your items.
+For cash advances, Borro Private Finance charges you a holding fee for your item and takes up to a 30% commission on its sale.

-If Borro Private Finance offers you a loan contract — either through the Bridge Loan or Term Loan — and you agree with how much they’ve appraised your items for, read your loan’s contract carefully.
-Depending on the type of loan, you may have only six months to repay what you borrow with interest.
+If Borro Private Finance offers you a loan contract and you agree with how much they’ve appraised your items for, read your loan’s contract carefully.
+Depending on the type of loan, you may have only three months to repay what you borrow with interest.
 Consider if you have enough money to cover the full cost of the loan before signing.
 If you fail to repay, Borro Private Finance may sell your items to recoup its losses.

 If you don’t agree with how much they’ve appraised your items for or you change your mind, Borro Private Finance will return your items to you.